vbachurin/data-prep/dataprep-webapp/README.md

 The default maven profile called *dev* that launches all the necessary gulp tasks for building and testing the app with the usuall maven phases : *test* *package*.
 This profile assumes that all the tooling is installed on the current machine.

-###-P ci
+###-Duse.docker.tool=true
-The profile name *ci* is used for continuus integration build on our jenkins server.
+The profile name *ci* is triggered using this property.
+It is used for continuus integration build on our jenkins server.
 This build is using a docker image installed with all the required tooling because it was too much of a pain to install the tooling directly on the jenkins server.
 This allows for installing on other servers easilly too.
 The docker image is build from the Dockerfile : [docker/Dockerfile-for-dev-tools](docker/Dockerfile-for-dev-tools)

 ###-P docker